codeship/shipyard/styleguide/methodology.md

 ---
 title: Mobile-first Methodology
 description: Shipyard is a CSS Framework is built from mobile-first approach to front-end development.
 This means that by default, a class applies to all screen sizes unless otherwise specifed.
-In order to make something truly responsive, you need to first think about how you want it to look on all screen sizes, and then using the modifiers `(x1xl:)` to define how the style will change as the screen size grows.
+In order to make something truly responsive, you need to first think about how you want it to look on all screen sizes, and then using the modifiers `(sm..xl)` to define how the style will change as the screen size grows.
 ---

 {% include page-heading.html page=page %}